 Venturing to smaller cities like York and Liverpool, offers a picture-perfect display of green hills and century-old villages.
 All around you you'll see cathedrals and typical English homes.
 In winter time, the streets come alive with cheerful lights, Christmas trees and carolling.
 There’s also an abundance of excellent festive food.
 You can indulge in some Chocolate Yule Log, mince pies and plum pudding!
 England should most definitely be on your winter-travel list!

 It is estimated that there are more than 2,500 museums in the United Kingdom.
 Some even have free entry: The British Museum, Museum of London, Science Museum and National Gallery and many more!

 Winter is one of the most beautiful seasons to visit Scotland.
 We're talking dramatic Highlands, Scottish castles and the hippest capital in Great Britain - Edinburgh.
 Even though the weather is unpredictable, Scotland offers great entertainment!
 You can bless your ears with music carol shows.
 Or, you could wander through the Scottish Christmas Markets.
-The celebrations in Edinburgh run from 20 November through to 4 January.
+The celebrations in Edinburgh run from 16 November through to 5 January.
 The favorites include ice rinks, a fairy-lit Big Wheel and the Star Flyer.
 Who wouldn't want to go on a 60-meter Christmas Carnival ride?
 On Princess street, you can join families gathering for the annual pantomime at King’s theater.
-This annual show runs from late November (this year's theme is Cinderella).
+This annual show runs from early December (this year's theme is Beauty and the Beast).